-Shannon Gangl, owner and CEO of the Best Western Seven Seas Hotel & Water Park in Mandan, has been selected as the U.S. Small Business Administration's 2011 North Dakota Small Business Person of the Year.
+Dean Atchison, Spectrum Aeromed, has been selected as the U.S. Small Business Administration's 2014 North Dakota Small Business Person of the Year.
 This annual award recognizes exceptional business owners who demonstrate the entrepreneurial spirit in starting and growing a successful business.
-Nominated by the Bismarck-Mandan Chamber of Commerce, Gangl was selected following a statewide competition.
+Atchison was selected following a statewide competition.

-Shannon, along with other top entrepreneurs from across the nation, was recently honored at the SBA's National Small Business Week events, May 16 - 20, in Washington, DC.
+Atchison, along with other top entrepreneurs from across the nation, will be honored at the SBA's National Small Business Week events, May 15-16, in Washington, D.C.

 Building a successful business from scratch is one of the most challenging endeavors anyone could undertake.
 This process often requires business owners to start on a shoestring budget and reinvest earnings back into their business for several years until the company has enough capital to sustain its operations.
 Such was the case for Agency MABU, a North Dakota-based company specializing in marketing, advertising and website development.

 Agency MABU’s owner Mike Mabin had a burning desire to start a business from a very early age; however, his parents who were successful entrepreneurs during his childhood went through a devastating bankruptcy in Mabin’s Senior year of high school.
 The family lost nearly everything - an experience that deeply impacted Mabin’s dreams of starting his own business.

 He worked his way through college on a part-time basis and attained a bachelor’s degree and master’s degree over a 10 year time period.
 While attending college, as well as after graduating, Mabin worked for over 20 years at a regional medical center where he ultimately served as a member of the administrative council.
 Although successful in his career, Mabin decided to fulfill his life-long goal to start a business at the age of 43.